tomplast/topqt/README.md

 topqt
 =====

-A simple process listing tool writtein in Python with a QT GUI.
+A simple process listing tool writtein in Python with a daemon and a cli client.